 "You think I want to wear this?
 My boss designed it."

 "Let me guess, he's a rich creepy-looking old man with wild fantasies," he said, giving her a once-over.

 "True by eighty percent," she replied.
 "I think he's just a man who likes to cultivate the idea that selling fantasies can make big bucks."

 "Yeah I can see that," he scrutinized her again, and then slid his gear stick to reverse.
 "Well, have you done a screen check on him?
 You might be working for a pimp or something."

 Maya lapsed into a silent.
 She didn't know why they were having this conversation.
 She didn't know why he was being nosy- butting his nose on her business.
 Yeah, she guessed she was a total dumbass for accepting the job.
-The boss, that old perverted-looking man, specifically told her the place needed someone like her to flaunt- and wait tables.
+The boss, that old pervert man she met yesterday during her job interview, specifically told her the place needed someone like her to flaunt- and wait tables.
+Yes it was an underground hostess club, an exclusive one which caters high-end clients.
+She had a long discussion with the boss and that he wasn't going to force her to do something she didn't want to do.
 She was well-informed that her job consisted nothing but taking orders and placed them on the counter, no flirting and definitely no physical contacts with customers.
 What propelled her was the fact that The Angel's Share did give the best tip in town.

 "Quit that exaggerated imagination of yours, River," she winced.
 "I'm not cow-tipping or anything."

 "Did Hunter let you do this?" he wanted to know.